GoldAndRabbit/GoldAndRabbit/README.md

 - 👋 Hi, I’m @GoldAndRabbit
-- 👀 I’m interested in Computational Advertising/Machine Learning
+- 👀 I’m interested in AGI/ASI/Agents
-- 🌱 I’m currently learning LLM/Prompt Engineering
+- 🌱 I’m currently learning LLM/Post Training/RAG

 <!---
 GoldAndRabbit/GoldAndRabbit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.